 I won’t give you time to ponder.

 I move with all the speed in my body.
 I was the fastest runner in my pack, from the time I was a pup.
-The elders always told me, “slow down, brother, or too quickly will life pass you by”.
+The elders always told me, “slow down, brother, or life will pass you by too quickly”.
 Right now that’s exactly what I want.

 Because you are unprepared, I manage to get close enough to your titanic form to leap at your long neck, my fangs bared.
-I dig them into your soft throat where there are no scales to ward against me piercing through, and clench.
+I dig them into your soft throat where there are no scales to ward against me.
+My teeth pierce through and clench.
 You screech and fling me off as if I am weightless.
-I have such a firm grip on your jugular that I take a chunk of your flesh with me as you rend me tumbling onto the sand, but you hardly seem to notice the wound.
+I have such a firm grip that I take a chunk of your flesh with me as you send me tumbling onto the sand, but you hardly seem to notice the wound.
 Your eyes flare with fire and fury now.

 I spit your meat into the sand – your flesh tastes burnt, like ashes, leaving my mouth acrid and itchy.
-My side hurts from slamming against the ground, but I’m back on my feet in moments, back in fighting stance, and you look down on me as if I’m insane, which is entirely right.
+My side hurts from slamming against the ground, and a sharp pain when I breathe tells me a rib or two might be broken, but I’m back on my feet in moments, back in fighting stance.
+You look down on me as if I’m insane, which is entirely right.

 I run for your front feet, wrapping my teeth around your ankles, which are surprisingly thin given your size.
 I feel my teeth give.
 I’m using too much force, and your skin is too strong here just above your claws.
 I feel some of my fangs crack.
 Good.
 Yes, mar my teeth.
 Let me feel his pain.

 One flick of your leg and I’m thrown right off, back down in the dirt.
+The pain makes spots appear before my eyes.
 My grey fur must be matted all red by now, from the sand and the scrapes I get every time you throw me down.
 I’m not done yet, though.

 By now you’ve realized that I’m not backing down.
 You make the first move this time – your massive tail swings towards me so fast I hardly have time to notice before it smacks into my side.
 I hear bones crack underneath my skin before I feel it, and hear the whooshing of wind as I fly through the air and finally land so hard I make a wolf-shaped imprint in the sand.